Nathanwoodburn/handypedia/using_names.md

 ## Chats/Forums
-- [HNSChat](https://hns.chat) - A chat platform using Varo Auth for authentication with Handshake domains
+- [HNS Mastodon](https://mastodon.hns.au) - A Mastodon instance that allows people to login using their HNS domain.

 ## Identity
 - [Varo Auth](https://auth.varo.domains/implement) - A php authentication system using Handshake domains as yor identity
-- [HNS Login](https://login.hns.au) - A OAuth2/OpenID wrapper for Varo Auth (This is the authentication used for Handypedia)
+- [HNS Login](https://login.hns.au) - A OAuth2/OpenID Handshake login system.
+(This is the authentication used for Handypedia)
 - [Shaker](/en/shaker) - A discord bot used to verify ownership of a Handshake domain.

 ## Earn